Summer Beach Parking

 The Central Avenue access point offers spectacular tall dunes ath the water's edge.
 Parking here allows for 70 vehicles.

-Mount Baldy has 120 parking spaces.
+Mount Baldy (TEMPORARILY CLOSED) has 120 parking spaces.
 Visitors must hike around the side of the park's tallest dune to reach the beach.
 From the summit trail, visitors have spectacular views.

 There are several non-beach access parking area at Indiana Dunes National Lakeshore.
 Our Maps page has a complete listing.